kylemcmearty/kylemcmearty/README.md

 I like to consider myself a generalist with specialist skillsets.

-My main focus is developing fullstack (business + development) AI solutions with Python.
+My main focus is developing fullstack (business + development) AI solutions with Python and Typescript for web app development (Next.js).

 Including:
   - Recommender Systems (Personalization)
   - Segmentation Systems
   - Forecasting

-But also Typescript and web app development.
 I think eventually AI Python people will converge on Typescript.